There are not many places in England you can get amazing accommodation, endless activities for both adults and children and a whole load of outdoors.

 - Pushchair cover

-Depending on how far you are travelling I would recommend taking a cooler box that plugs into your car cigarette lighter.
+Depending on how far you are travelling I would recommend taking a cooler box.
 This will help keep all your fresh food cool until you reach your lodge.

 This for me is a key thing on my what to take to Center Parcs list as it is so useful.
 It will also be handy if you have anything to bring home can be kept in there and you won’t have any unfortunate smells and leaks on the way home.